submit to

 –Previously Published Work: So long as you have the rights to your previously published work, and can prove that you do (i.e. contract with previous publisher, screenshot from communications with them confirming that you do, etc.), then you are welcome to submit it!
 We will not need proof of such until/unless your work is accepted, but please do mention that it’s previously published in your cover letter.

-–Response Time: It generally takes us 1-3 weeks to make a decision on a submission.
-Sometimes, if things are slow, we might respond in just a couple of days.
-Other times, if we’re swamped, it could take as long as a month.
+–Response Time: It can take us 1-6 weeks to make a decision on a submission.
+Sometimes, if things are slow, we might respond in around one week.
+Other times, if we’re swamped, it could take as long as six weeks.
 If you don’t hear from us within 45 days, please feel free to reach out via email, at wildscapelit@gmail.com.

-–Compensation: Unfortunately, since we are only a two-person team, a brand new magazine, and don’t charge for submissions, we are unable to pay our contributors at this time (but we hope to in the future).
+–Compensation: Unfortunately, since we are a small team, a newer magazine, and don’t charge for submissions, we are unable to pay our contributors at this time (but we hope to in the future).
 We do, however, nominate for the Pushcart Prize, Best of the Net, O. Henry Prize, and Best Small Fiction.
 We also promote our contributors on social media as best we can.

 –Author/Artist Rights: All rights revert back to the author/artist immediately upon publication.
 We ask that if work originally published with us gets published elsewhere in the future, that wildscape. receives credit for first/prior publication.